mangushev/deep_speech/README.md

 - ctc loss - I removed some part of the image.
 It was due to wrong training parameters
 ![training loss](images/ctc-loss22.png "training loss")
-- wer - this is how far I went.
+- wer - this is how far I got.
 I the article they used more data for training. train-other-500 can be added into traning set
 ![error rate](images/wer2.png "error rate")
 - output sample:
 ![output sample](images/sample-output.png "output sample")

+## Further work
+- make bfloat16 work and fix relu20
+- add more training data such as train-other-500 set
+- review beam search , there should be proper language model used to transform speech recognition letter outputs into the best possible english sentense